Jump to navigation

 3. Complete budget in Excel format listing each item, its cost, including shipping and tax, as well as justification.

 4. A letter of support from your Div II or III chair.

 Please compile all documents listed in the cover page as one file (Word or PDF) and email your complete application to CS Prof. James Miller, at firstname.lastname@example.org.
 All applications must be submitted on time and include all four documents listed above.
 Incomplete applications will not be accepted.

 Applications will be read by several screeners.
 The screening process usually takes a couple of weeks, and award decisions are made twice a year, at the beginning of the semester.

 As a grant recipient, you will receive the funds up front by check so that you can purchase the items and material listed in your budget.
 Kindly keep all original receipts for tax purposes.
 The last $100 of the award will be paid upon receipt of your report.

-Recipients of Ubell grants are required to write a project report.
+Recipients of Thoenes grants are required to write a project report.
 Papers, published abstracts, conference posters, or notices of the work should be attached to the report.
 You will also occasionally be asked to give presentations of your work.
-We encourage you to take photos during your project to promote the Ubell grant to donors and for display on the Cognitive Science website, newsletter, brochures, flyers, etc.
+We encourage you to take photos during your project to promote the Thoenes grant to donors and for display on the Cognitive Science website, newsletter, brochures, flyers, etc.

 Read Project Requirements

 For any questions re. the Thoenes Scholarship Fund, please contact James Miller at email@example.com.